-Essere Franco Wines (formerly Verismo Wines) was founded by the D’Ambrosio Family, long time entrepreneurs and grape growers in the Napa Valley.
-The family business for many years has been New York Style Sausage Company – based in Sunnyvale and started by the family patriarch Frank D’Ambrosio Sr in 1951.
-Frank Sr acquired a restaurant in the San Jose area, and after a family transition in ownership he acquired it again and then sold it to his children for $6,000, at which point they borrowed $8,000 from their mother and were soon the proud owners of what was a somewhat struggling restaurant.
+Essere Franco Wines (formerly Verismo Wines) was founded by the D’Ambrosio family, long time entrepreneurs, restaurateurs and grape growers in the Napa Valley.
+Essere Franco is the Italian verb for ‘to be’.
+The family business for many years has been and still is the New York Style Sausage Company – based in Sunnyvale and started by family patriarch Frank D’Ambrosio Sr and his wife Tina in 1951.
+The success of the sausage business eventually led Frank and Tina to get into the restaurant business.
+Along with another couple, they acquired Giorgio’s Pizza House in 1959 in the Willow Glen neighborhood, only about a 10-minute drive to downtown San Jose.
+After a family transition in ownership Frank later acquired this restaurant again and then sold it to his four children for $6,000, at which point they borrowed $8,000 from their mother and were soon the proud owners of what was a somewhat struggling restaurant at the time.

-With an eye for detail and an attention focused on quality – they began to turn this restaurant around and soon it became a very popular place to eat in the Silicon Valley.
-Details such as simply slicing Pepperoni thicker, hand making the pizza dough and using fresh ingredients, combined with a personal family style feel, were the ingredients for a successful “recipe”.
+With an eye for detail and an attention focused on quality – the children began to turn this restaurant around and soon it became a very popular place to eat in the Silicon Valley.
+Details such as simply slicing pepperoni thicker, hand making the pizza dough and using fresh ingredients, combined with a personal family style feel, were the ingredients for a successful “recipe”.

-Today the D’Ambrosio’s own and manage over 125 acres of vineyards in the Napa Valley separated into 5 unique vineyards.
+Today the D’Ambrosio’s own and manage over 70 acres of vineyards in the Napa Valley separated into several unique vineyards (primarily in the southern part of the Napa Valley).
 Their focus is on micromanagement of the vineyards, separating out individual blocks within each vineyard and then managing these blocks as needed based on specific soil characteristics, vines, slope, drainage and a number of other characteristics.
 Their focus is to bring out the full expression of fruit from each grapevine.
-Unlike a majority of the vineyards in Napa these days that are managed by vineyard management companies, the D’Ambrosio’s employ their own in house vineyard management team.
+Unlike a majority of the vineyards in Napa these days that are managed by vineyard management companies, the D’Ambrosio’s employ their own in-house vineyard management team.

-Seeing this, they decided to crush this Merlot themselves and a friend at St. Supery allowed them to run their first harvest in that winery.
-This was the first wine they made; but in ensuing years began to make wine from a number of varietals.
-Their first release was this Merlot in 2006.
+Seeing this, they decided to crush Merlot themselves and a friend at St. Supéry Estate Vineyards & Winery allowed them to operate their first harvest in that winery.
+This was the first wine they made; but in ensuing years began to make wine from a number of varieties.
+Their first vintage was Merlot in 2006.

-Today their wines are sourced mostly from the southern part of the Napa Valley including Coombsville up to Yountville.
-Two whites and several reds.
-All Essere Franco/Verismo wines are made in very limited quantities, typically under 500 cases.
-Their wines are priced well by Napa standards; the Stretto label are wines that are made to typically drink soon while the Verismo wines were more age worthy.
+Today their wines are sourced mostly from the southern part of the Napa Valley including Coombsville up to Oak Knoll both several whites and reds.
+All Essere Franco wines are made in very limited quantities, typically under 500 cases.
+Their wines are priced well by Napa Valley standards; two older labels are no longer being produced were Stretto (wines that are made to typically drink young) while the Verismo wines were more age worthy.

-Stylistically, they enjoy a California influenced Sauvignon blanc rather than the the more acidic grassy characteristics you might find from a New Zealand wine of this varietal.
-The 2012 Sauvignon blanc immediately reveals pleasing tropical notes on the bouquet – pineapple guava and honeysuckle.
+Stylistically, their Sauvignon Blanc is California influenced rather than the more acidic grassy characteristics one might find from a New Zealand wine of this variety.
+The 2012 Sauvignon Blanc immediately reveals pleasing tropical notes on the bouquet – pineapple guava and honeysuckle.
 Bright lively fruit shows on the palate – it has rich aromatics and intensity of flavor without being viscous or heavy on the palate.

-The 2010 Chardonnay is sourced from Coombsville – it has a generous mouth feel but with out the characteristics often associated with a wine that has gone through secondary fermentation (not oily or buttery).
-This wine only went through partial secondary fermentation (maloactic fermentation).
+The 2010 Verismo Chardonnay was sourced from Coombsville – it has a generous mouth feel but without the characteristics often associated with a wine that has gone through secondary fermentation (not oily or buttery).
+This wine only went through partial secondary fermentation (malolactic fermentation).
 The wine shows a deep gold color – with aromas of pear, red apple, baked apple and some lingering baking spices.

 The 2008 Verismo Merlot has small amounts of Malbec, Cabernet Sauvignon, and Syrah.
 Aromatically this wine is powerful showing both red and black fruit – with a bit of spice, tobacco and delicate pepper showing.
 The mouth feel is rounded and soft.